Penn's Woods West

 Conservation

-One of the most pressing issues facing rural western Pennsylvania is oil and gas drilling.
-State parks, state forests and the Allegheny National Forest are under siege by the energy companies.
+Since 2009, one of the most pressing issues facing rural western Pennsylvania is oil and gas drilling.
+State parks, state forests and the Allegheny National Forest were the early targets of the energy companies and now drilling has come to farms and towns.
 Millions of gallons of pure stream and groundwater are being contaminated during the hydro-fracturing process to open up new wells.
 Hundreds of miles of roads are being bulldozed through the wilderness, all of it sanctioned by law.

 Tree cutting and soil erosion from new roads made for access to oil and gas drilling sites in Allegheny National Forest.